-- 7.6 Privacy coin poses the highest risks related to money laundering (ML), terrorism financing (TF) and proliferation financing (PF).
-Its advanced privacy features with typically high opacity can complicate efforts to detect and prevent illicit financial activities.
-As such, it is highly probable that such digital currency would not fulfil the requirements of the Guidelines on Travel Rule for Labuan Digital Financial Services. - 7.7 The risk matrix used to assess the risk profiles of varying types of digital currencies are provided under Appendix II. - 7.8 As the digital landscape is evolving rapidly, the risk profile of digital currencies outlined in the Guidelines reflects the current risk environment.
-These risks may change as the digital currency ecosystem evolves.
+7.5 Privacy coin poses the highest risks related to money laundering (ML), terrorism financing (TF) and proliferation financing (PF).
+Its advanced privacy features can complicate efforts to detect and prevent illicit financial activities.
+As such, it is highly probable that such features would not be able to meet the requirements of the Guidelines on Travel Rule for Labuan Digital Financial Services.

+- 7.6 The risk metrics used to assess the risk profiles of varying types of digital currencies are provided under Appendix II. - 7.7 As the digital landscape is evolving rapidly, the risk profile of digital currencies outlined in the Guidelines reflects the current risk environment.
+These risks may change as the digital currency ecosystem continues to develop and mature.